thenayr/lslock-docker/README.md

 Description
 ---

-lslock is golang utility to
+lslock is golang utility to lock files and lslock-test is a golang utility to find the locked files and PID's

 Run it
 ---